 It’s then £120 for the second offence, doubling each time up to a maximum fine of £960.

 What are the coronavirus rules you can be fined for breaking?

-Some of the coronavirus rules and restrictions you can be fined for are difficult to police.
+As lockdown restrictions change across the UK, what rules you can be fined for breaking is likely to change and they are also very hard to police in the first place.
 For example, while ‘mingling’ in the street is prohibited, the police can’t technically fine you for bumping into someone that you know when out and about.
-Equally, they don’t do door-to-door spot checks to see how many people from different households are in a house at any given time.

 However, if you’re caught by the police doing any of these things, then you can be fined…

 - Breaking the rule of six

 - Not wearing a face covering on public transport or elsewhere when it’s required (unless you are medically exempt)